Admissions

 15

-Students cannot receive credit for both Physics B and Physics C, or for either or both of Physics 1, 2 and Physics C. Prehealth students cannot use AP credits to place out of PHYS-UA 11 General Physics I, PHYS-UA 12 General Physics II.
-Physics B and Physics 1 and/or 2 do not count toward any majors or minors in the Department of Physics.
-Potential physics majors may discuss their Physics C credits with that department for possible placement out of PHYS-UA 91 Physics I and PHYS-UA 93 Physics II (but not out of the associated labs PHYS-UA 71 Introductory Experimental Physics I and PHYS-UA 72 Introductory Experimental Physics II).
+Students may receive credit for both Physics 1 and 2 (algebra-based) or for both of the Physics C (calculus-based) exams.
+They cannot receive credit for two exams that duplicate material (e.g., Physics 2 and Physics C: Electricity and Magnetism).
+Prehealth students cannot use AP credits to place out of either or both of PHYS-UA 11 General Physics I, PHYS-UA 12 General Physics II.
+Physics 1 and/or 2 do not count toward any majors or minors in the Department of Physics.
+Potential Physics majors may discuss their Physics C credits with that department for possible placement out of PHYS-UA 91 Physics I and PHYS-UA 93 Physics II (but not out of the associated labs PHYS-UA 71 Introductory Experimental Physics I and PHYS-UA 72 Introductory Experimental Physics II).
 Physics majors granted this exemption are required to take one or more additional advanced PHYS-UA electives.
-Students who are not prehealth may apply Physics C credits toward one or both semesters of the Department of Chemistry's General Physics I and II requirement.
+Students who are not prehealth may apply Physics C credits toward one or both semesters of the Department of Chemistry’s General Physics I and II requirement.

 16

-Students may count eight AP points (the equivalent of two courses) towards the politics major and four AP points (the equivalent of one course) towards the minor.
+Students may count eight AP credits (the equivalent of two courses) toward the Politics major and four AP credits (the equivalent of one course) toward the minor.
 None of these credits can substitute for any specific departmental course or requirement (such as one of the core requirements); they simply count as generic POL-UA credit.

 17